shivay-couchbase/kotlin-cblite-vector-search-rag/README.md

 geminiKey="AIza[API_KEY_HERE]"
 ```

-Perform a Gradle sync, and run the application.
+Perform a Gradle sync, and run the RAG application.